jnferguson/nfcdump/README.md

 # proxmark3-modifications
 Rewrite of some of the firemware and entirely new userspace iso1443a toolchain.

-There is some weird DMA/ARM bug present in the stock proxmark3 firmware that only exhibits itself around USB transfers where one stalls a subsequent one that I was in the process of sorting out; strangely, i could not seem to find a manual for the processor online ... unfortunately, I have a psychotic ex that forced my attention to her and her tampering would be far more impressive did she not misuse physical access.
-Apparently my working on this made some people nervous.
-I only wish this wasn't true.

 Currently not totally functional and moderately to not at all useful.
 Modifications to the proxmark firmware add a couple of new modes of operation, primarily included is functionality to:

 - Provide ISO-1443a PCD functionality with full driving and dump capability over USB; modulated and unmodulated signal dumps available